How to Get Holiday Let Reviews & Respond to Negative Ones

 Respond to positive guest reviews

 You should reply to all reviews, both negative and positive.
-Whilst responding to negative reviews shows that you care about your guests, replying to positive reviews shows you appreciate them, makes you appear friendly and approachable.
+Whilst responding to negative reviews shows that you care about your guests, replying to positive reviews shows you appreciate them, and makes you appear friendly and approachable.

 Summing up